Kotlin/kotlinx-kover/docs/migration-to-0.6.0.md

 The new API allows you to configure Kover more flexible and in one place.
 Now there is no need to configure each Kover task separately.

-To configure reports that collect coverage only for tests from one project, the `kover { }` project extension is used.
+In the new API, the plugin is used only for one project.
+If you need Kover in several projects, apply the plugin for each of them.

-To configure reports that collect test coverage from different projects, the `koverMerged { }` project extension is used.
+To create merged tasks (that collect test coverage from different projects), enable it by `koverMerged.enable()` or
-At the same time, in order to create tasks with answers, they must be explicitly activated
 ```
 koverMerged {
     enable()
 }
 ```
+in one project, which will be a merged report container.

+To configure reports that collect coverage only for tests from one project, the `kover { }` project extension is used.
+To configure merged reports, the `koverMerged { }` project extension is used.

 # Migration Issues